siran/writing/books/The Emergence of Self/The Emergence of Self - 000 Introduction.md

 continues.
 Without that closure there may be process, but there is no enduring center of steering.

 The second is **imprint**.
-A loop becomes deep when it no longer reacts only to what reaches it now.
+A loop does not need imprints in order to exist.
+It can persist before carrying any explicit internal image of itself, of time, or of the world.
+But a loop becomes deep when it no longer reacts only to what reaches it now.
 It begins to carry traces of what has happened before, and those traces bias what can happen next.
-Memory, expectation, habit, category, body, self, value, time, and space all enter the story in this form.
+Memory, expectation, habit, category, body, self, value, time, and space all enter the story in this form when they appear.
 They are not second substances.
 They are internally carried organizations that steer the loop.

 This is why the self cannot be reduced either to the body or to an abstract "mind" floating above biology.
 The loop is physically realized, of course, but